in-async/AdColony-Android-SDK-wiki-ja/Showing-Instant-Feed-Videos.md

 ===
 ####Step 3: Create AdColonyNativeAdView Object####
-To show an AdColony Instant-FeedTM advertisement, create an AdColonyNativeAdView object:
+To show an AdColony Instant-Feed™ advertisement, first create an AdColonyNativeAdView object like so:
 ```java
 AdColonyNativeAdView ad = new AdColonyNativeAdView(activity, zone_id, width);
 if (ad.isReady())